-Lecturers: Frank Schultmann Credit points (CP): 5.5 Hours per week: 2/2 Term: Wintersemester Level: 4 Teaching language: Deutsch Part of the modules: Industrial Production II [WI4BWLIIP2] (S. 45)
+Lecturers: Frank Schultmann

+Part of the modules: Industrial Production II [WI4BWLIIP2] (S. 48)

-The assessment consits of a written exam according to Section 4(2), 1 of the examination regulation.
-The exam takes place in every semester.
-Re-examinations are offered at every ordinary examination date.
+The examination will be in form of a written exam acc. to §4(2), 1 ER.
+Exams are offered in every semester and can be re-examined at every ordinary examination date.